MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/fieldnotes/choose-how-to-deliver-updates.md

 ### Network shares
-Admins can choose to download the latest releases using the [Office Dpeloyment Tool](https://aka.ms/ODT) and stage the files on network shares, in local folders, on USB thumb drives or http/https-based locations.
+Admins can choose to download the latest releases using the [Office Deployment Tool](https://aka.ms/ODT) and stage the files on network shares, in local folders, on USB thumb drives or http/https-based locations.
 Then the **UpdatePath** setting in the [configuration file](../office-deployment-tool-configuration-options.md#updatepath-attribute-part-of-updates-element) or from group policies can be used, to point devices to the location.

 > [!NOTE]
 > This method is discouraged due to the high cost of ownership and repetitive, manual intensive processes.
-It should only be implemented after carefull evaluation of alternative options.
+It should only be implemented after carefully evaluating  alternative options.

 **Benefits**
 - Devices fetch updates from on-premises source, removing the need to download content over internet circuits